alex-shpak/gitname/README.md

 [github.com/alex-shpak/gitname.git]
 user.name: Alex
-user.email: alex-shpak@users.noreply.github.com
 ```

 Run script in git repository.
-As result config will be updated with matching values
+As result local git config will be updated with matching values.
+Note that repository specific config sections has higher priority.

 ## Licence